niuers/Programming/git.md

 ##### Centralized Workflow
-1. One central hub,
-or repository, can accept code, and everyone synchronizes their work to it.
-A number of developers are nodes— consumers of that hub—and synchronize to that one place.
+1. One central hub, or repository, can accept code, and everyone synchronizes their work to it.
+A number of developers are nodes—consumers of that hub—and synchronize to that one place.

 ##### Integration-Manager Workflow

-Because Git allows you to have multiple remote repositories, it’s possible to have a workflow where each developer has write access to their own public repository and read access to everyone else’s.
+1. Because Git allows you to have multiple remote repositories, it’s possible to have a workflow where each developer has write access to their own public repository and read access to everyone else’s.
 This scenario often includes a canonical repository that represents the “official” project.
-To contribute to that project, you create your own public clone of the project and push your changes to it.
+1. To contribute to that project, you create your own public clone of the project and push your changes to it.
 Then, you can send a request to the maintainer of the main project to pull in your changes.
-The maintainer can then add your repository as a remote, test your changes locally, merge them into their branch, and push back to their repository.
+1. The maintainer can then add your repository as a remote, test your changes locally, merge them into their branch, and push back to their repository.

-This is a very common workflow with hub-based tools such as GitHub or GitLab, where it’s easy to fork a project and push your changes into your fork for everyone to see.
+1. This is a very common workflow with hub-based tools such as GitHub or GitLab, where it’s easy to fork a project and push your changes into your fork for everyone to see.
 One of the main advantages of this approach is that you can continue to work, and the maintainer of the main repository can pull in your changes at any time.
 Contributors don’t have to wait for the project to incorporate their changes—each party can work at their own pace.

-### Dictator and Lieutenants Workflow
+##### Dictator and Lieutenants Workflow
-This is a variant of a multiple-repository workflow.
-It’s generally used by huge projects with hundreds of collaborators;
+1. This is a variant of a multiple-repository workflow.
+1. It’s generally used by huge projects with hundreds of collaborators;
-one famous example is the Linux kernel.
-Various integration managers are in charge of certain parts of the repository;
+  * One famous example is the Linux kernel.
+  * Various integration managers are in charge of certain parts of the repository; they’re called lieutenants.
-they’re called lieutenants.
-All the lieutenants have one integration manager known as the benevolent dictator.
+  * All the lieutenants have one integration manager known as the benevolent dictator.
 The benevolent dictator’s repository serves as the reference repository from which all the collaborators need to pull.

-## Contributing to a Project
+##### Contributing to a Project
-Some of the variables involved are active contributor count, chosen workflow, your commit access, and possibly the external contribution method.
+1. Some of the variables involved are active contributor count, chosen workflow, your commit access, and possibly the external contribution method.

-### Commit Guidelines
+##### Commit Guidelines

 1. First, you don’t want to submit any whitespace errors.
-Git provides an easy way to check for this—before you commit, run git diff --check, which identifies possible whitespace errors and lists them for you.
+Git provides an easy way to check for this—before you commit, run `git diff --check`, which identifies possible whitespace errors and lists them for you.

 1. Next, try to make each commit a logically separate changeset.

-If some of the changes modify the same file, try to use git add --patch to partially stage files.
+If some of the changes modify the same file, try to use `git add --patch` to partially stage files.

 1. The last thing to keep in mind is the commit message.
 Getting in the habit of creating quality commit messages makes using and collaborating with Git a lot easier.
 As a general rule, your messages should start with a single line that’s no more than about 50 characters and that describes the changeset concisely, followed by a blank line, followed by a more detailed explanation.

-The Git project requires that the more detailed explanation include your motivation for the change and contrast its implementation with previous behavior—this is a good guideline to follow.
-It’s also a good idea to use the imperative present tense in these messages.
+  * The Git project requires that the more detailed explanation include your motivation for the change and contrast its implementation with previous behavior—this is a good guideline to follow.
+  * It’s also a good idea to use the imperative present tense in these messages.
 In other words, use commands.
 Instead of “I added tests for” or “Adding tests for,” use “Add tests for.”

 ```
 Short (50 chars or less) summary of changes